freeCodeCamp/freeCodeCamp/guide/english/android-development/firebase/connect-to-firebase/index.md

 Reading a combination of all three will enable you to setup the product, which includes adding suitable dependencies to your build.gradle file.

 **If You Encounter Gradle Sync**
-Try To Change The Firebase-core Version or Firebase-database version
+Try To Change The Firebase-core Version or Firebase-database version for the proper understanding.